• You can download sample spectra from the SIRIUS website.

 Example 2: MS files

-for formula annotation only or
+for formula annotation only, or

-to again perform structure database search and compound class annotation.
+for structure database search and compound class annotation.

-SIRIUS will now ignore the correct molecular formula in the file and output the 5 best candidates.
+SIRIUS will ignore the correct molecular formula in the file and output the 5 best candidates.

 Background Service - Generic SIRIUS API

 SIRIUS provides a REST API to access data from the project space and to run computations.
-You can either directly interact with this API or use the Python SDK.
+You can either interact with this API directly or use the Python SDK.

-The page should look similar to this:
+The page should look something like this:

 Foo